millisecond/adaptlb/README.md

 * Automatically updates Route53 to point A records to LB public IPs

-* Valid load balancing targets include IP List, ASGs, Target Groups, and Tagged Instances.
+* Valid load balancing targets include List of IPs, Target Groups, and Tagged Instances.

 AdaptLB is developed and maintained by [Casey Haakenson](https://twitter.com/millisecond).